seagreen/station/README.md

 # Design

 Card stores are built in layers of abstraction.
 Higher layers know about lower layers but not vice-versa.
-We'll explore these layers using the first card store implementation, _Station_.
+We'll explore these layers using the first card store implementation, Station.

 ## Layer 1 - Blobs